jelenaLis/script-openVibe/cross_valid/README.txt

 NB: CSV Writer/Reader still use deprecated box because the new one at the moment necessitate a (useless here) signal stream, and do not let customize separators.

-Beware: change epoch offset and duration in mi scripts (stimulation based epoching + lua script switch director) in order to match length on the trials with tux.
+Beware: change epoch offset and duration in MI scripts (stimulation based epoching + lua script switch director) in order to match length on the trials with tux.

+Added concatenation.

 ===